 The first part of the question I answer in this article.
 The second part of the question I answer in another SuperGuide article Super for beginners, part 11: Is my super fund good enough?

 Around 80% of all Australians with superannuation accounts have their money invested in the default investment option of super funds.
 The default investment option is usually a ‘balanced’ or a ‘growth’ investment option (typically 60 to 80% invested in growth assets such as shares and property).
-The performance lists that you see in the newspapers usually rank the ‘balanced’ or ‘growth’ investment options of super funds because that is where most Australians have their super money.
-Most of the lists in this article rank the ‘balanced’ or ‘growth’ options ( for more information about investment options, see SuperGuide article Superannuation investment: What is the difference between a balanced and growth option?
+The performance lists that you see in SuperGuide, and in the newspapers, usually rank the ‘balanced’ or ‘growth’ investment options of super funds because that is where most Australians have their super money.
+Most of the lists set out below, rank the ‘balanced’ or ‘growth’ options ( for more information about investment options, see SuperGuide article Superannuation investment: What is the difference between a balanced and growth option?

 - 2015/2016 financial year: 3.1% (gain)

 - 2013/2014 financial year: 12.7% (gain)

 - 2012/2013 financial year: 14.7% (gain)